plaethos09/Devops_Answers/EC2_answers.md

-10. Explain the differences between on-demand, spot, and reserved instances.
+**10. Explain the differences between on-demand, spot, and reserved instances.**

 The three main EC2 instance purchasing options have different costs and flexibility characteristics: